shemnon/pantheon/docs/Reference/Pantheon-CLI-Syntax.md

 This data is used to build the IBFT 2.0 genesis file.

 ???+ summary "IBFT_EXTRA_DATA"
-    To generate the IBFT_EXTRA_DATA typed RLP string you need a JSON input containing all the validator addresses that you want to insert in your genesis.
+    To generate the IBFT_EXTRA_DATA typed RLP string you need a JSON input containing an array with all the validator addresses strings that you want to insert in your genesis.

     The JSON content is an object with a validator property that's an array of validator addresse strings.